-- A. Conform to requirements of NFPA 70. - B. Products: Listed and classified by Underwriters Laboratories Inc. as suitable for the purpose specified and indicated.
+- A. Conform to requirements of NFPA 70. - B. Products: Listed, classified, and labeled as suitable for the purpose intended.

 1.06 COORDINATION

 - A. Obtain and review shop drawings, product data, manufacturer's wiring diagrams, and manufacturer's instructions for equipment furnished under other sections. - B. Determine connection locations and requirements. - C. Sequence rough-in of electrical connections to coordinate with installation of equipment. - D. Sequence electrical connections to coordinate with start-up of equipment.